Published on March 5, 2020 – Last Updated on May 11, 2022

 Mindfulness meditation can lead to an improved self-image and a more positive outlook.
-A study published in psychosomatic medicine found that after a mindful meditation program, participants had more activity in the part of the brain that is thought to control optimism and positive thinking.
+A study published in psychosomatic medicine found that participants had more activity in the part of the brain that is thought to control optimism and positive thinking after a mindful meditation program.

-Meditation can help reduce anxiety as well as symptoms of certain anxiety disorders.
-A three-year follow-up on one clinical study found that participants of the study that had done an 8-week meditation program still practiced meditation three years later and maintained lower anxiety levels.
+Meditation can help reduce anxiety as well as symptoms of specific anxiety disorders.
+For example, a three-year follow-up on one clinical study found that participants who had done an 8-week meditation program still practiced meditation three years later and maintained lower anxiety levels.

 Meditation has even been shown to reduce anxiety in high-stress jobs.